trisolaris-labs/docs/docs/ve-tokenomics.md

 Gauges are how vexTRI holders can vote and direct stable swap fees to their preferred pools.

-Token bribes essentially incentivise vexTRI holders to vote on specific gauges whilst gaining extra rewards.
+Token bribes incentivize vexTRI holders to vote on specific gauges whilst gaining extra rewards.

 > Bribes can only be in the form of TRI tokens.